-- Manuscript must be original, unpublished work that has not been submitted for publication elsewhere. - Personal details (name, qualifications, position) for publication and a delivery address, email address and phone number must be included with the manuscript. - Manuscript must be submitted electronically via email or on disk in Microsoft Word format. - Manuscript should not exceed 4,000 words for articles.
+- Manuscript must be original, unpublished work that has not been submitted for publication elsewhere. - Personal details (name, qualifications, position) for publication and a delivery address, email address and phone number must be included with the manuscript. - Manuscript must be submitted electronically via email or on disk in Microsoft Word format. - Manuscript should not exceed 15,000 words for articles or 3,000 words for section commentary or book reviews.
 An abstract of 100-150 words is to be submitted with article manuscripts. - Proof pages will be sent to contributors.
 Authors are responsible for the accuracy of case names, citations and other references.
-Excessive changes to the text cannot be accommodated. - Contributors of articles receive 25 free offprints of their article and a copy of the part in which the article is published.
-Other contributors receive a copy of the part to which they have contributed. - This journal complies with the Higher Education Research Data Collection (HERDC) Specifications for peer review.
+Excessive changes to the text cannot be accommodated. - This journal complies with the Higher Education Research Data Collection (HERDC) Specifications for peer review.
 Each article is, prior to publication, reviewed in its entirety by a suitably qualified expert who is independent of the author.